Maxorik/hp_collection/README.md

 The advantage over bricklink and others - the speed of the application and a precise focus on the series of “Harry Potter”.
 No registration required, no advertising.

-Your collection information is stored personally on the device the app is used on.
-For now, you can't import/export your collection.
-If you need to do so, let me know.
+Information about your collection is stored personally on the device on which the application is used.
+After the first download of the application, it can be used offline (without an internet connection).

-There is a figurine filter in the app, located in the bottom right corner.
-By default, only figures released since 2018 are displayed.
-If you're also interested in older figures, customize that in the filters by toggling the toggle switch.
+The application has a filter for figures, located in the lower right corner.
+There is also a tabular list of all named characters (clickable).

-If you like the app and would like to improve something in it, message me [to Telegram](https://t.me/maxorik)
+If you like the app and would like to improve something in it, message me by email [gfifful@gmail.com](mailto:gfifful@gmail.com)